Minminzei/expo-authsession-authcodeflow/README.md

 ### what is difference from `Implicit Flow`?

-- `Authorization Code Flow with PKCE extension` has `Token Endpoint` which `Implicit Flow` dosen't have.
+- `Authorization Code Flow with PKCE extension` has `Confidential Client` and `Token Endpoint` which `Implicit Flow` dosen't have.
-- `Front Channel(Public Client)` get `Authorization Code` which doesn't work by itself only.
+- `Front Channel(Public Client)` get `Authorization Code` which couldn't access api by itself.
 - `Confidential client(your registered backend server)` exchanges `Authorization Code` for `Access Token` with Secret Key and PKCE.
 That is how your service dosen't expose access token in front channel.

 ### use PKCE(Proof Key for Code Exchange)

 1. PKCE is specification for verification that Both `Authorization Endpoint` and `Token Endpoint` are requested by same process.
-2. `Public Client` generates random strings as `codeVerifier`, and make hash of it as `codeChallenge` by S256 algorithm.
+2. `Public Client` generates random strings as `codeVerifier`, and make hash of it as `codeChallenge` by Sha-2 algorithm.
 3. `Public Client` requests `Authorization Endpoint` with `codeChallenge`.
 That is how `Authorization Server` recognizes Who requested.
 4. `Confidential Client` requests `Token Endpoint` with `codeVerifier`.
 That is how `Authorization Server` recognizes same process requested.
 5. That is how oauth is protected against introspection of Authorization Response.